 A tutor will guide you throughout the study process and mark and comment on your written work.
 You and your tutor will primarily communicate with each other through email.

 The course work includes online practice tests, tutor-marked assignments and end-of-course assessment.
-The end–of-course assessment is a 20-30 page qualification paper on business and financial journalist theories and practices.
+The end–of-course assessment includes a journalist e-portfolio and a 20-30 page qualification paper on business and financial journalist theories and practices.

 You must use the online VLE-system to submit your tutor-marked assignments and end-of-course assessment.